bradware/templating-engine/README.md

   - Documenting clearly the directive structure supported

 This just scratches the surface of the work that could be put into this project.

-## Summary

-I really enjoyed working on this problem and would be happy to talk through my code, design decisions, and next steps to build on top of this as well.
-I am doing a hackathon this week at FB so it's a little busy but I could definitely put more time into this next week.
-Thanks for giving me the opportunity to work on this!